Recipient of the 2015 Governor's Award for Environmental Excellence

 There are only 6 spots available.
 To apply, you must complete an application form and attend Teen Leadership Weekend.
 Interviews will be conducted at Teen Leadership Weekend before final selections are made.

-A two day, one night event on the UVM Campus in Burlington for 4-H youth entering grades 6-9 (Fall 2016) with workshops, games, other 4-Hers, a field trip and more!
+A two day, one night event on the UVM Campus in Burlington for 4-H youth ages 11-14 (as of Jan 1) with workshops, games, other 4-Hers, a field trip and more!
 All activities are planned and executed by the 4-H Teen Board.

 The National 4-H Conference is the premier civic engagement opportunity for 4-H members (15-19 yrs.) who are actively engaged in 4-H programs across the U.S. and its territories.
 This experience upholds a tradition dating back to 1927.
 Known then as the "National 4-H Club Camp", delegates slept in tents on the grounds of the National Mall in front of the Department of Agriculture (USDA) in Washington, DC.
 Held annually, except for several years during World War II, the camp served to develop the next generation of leaders.
 Delegates attended training workshops, became acquainted with government and had the opportunity to meet with state leaders.
 In 1958, the event name was changed to National 4-H Conference and, in 1959, the meeting moved from the National Mall to the newly founded National 4-H Center in Chevy Chase, MD (right outside of Washington, D.C.).

 Delegates arrive at the National 4-H Conference Center ready to connect, learn, engage, lead and impact their communities, their nation and their world.
 Here is how it plays out: